The IT Department

 College Computers, File Storage and Printing

-Computers are available for use in the Library during their opening hours and 24 hours a day in South building.
-You're welcome to store files in your private area (the O: drive) on these machines, which can subsequently be accessed from any of the computer room PCs and even your own computer via Filr.
+Computers are available for use in the Library during their opening hours and 24 hours a day in the Anniversary building.
+You're welcome to store files in your private area (the O: shared drive) on these machines, which can subsequently be accessed from any of the computer room PCs as well as your own computer via Filr.

 The Library computer room is equipped with a colour printer, scanner and copier.
-The South computer room has a black and white printer.
+The Anniversary computer room has a black and white printer.
 You can print from the computer room machines, or from your own computer via iPrint.
-(Note: Restricted to the University network + Eduroam)
+(Note: iPrint may not be accessible from non-University networks such as your mobile provider or home if living out.
+You may work around this by connecting to the VPN.)

 Supporting Personal Devices

 We'll do our best to support any devices you'd like to use in College.
-If you're having issues please drop us a message and we'll see what we can do for you.
-Please be aware that we're unable to perform hardware repairs, but we can offer diagnosis and advice on how to proceed.
+If you're having issues please get in touch and we'll see what we can do for you.
+Unfortunately we're unable to perform hardware repairs, but we can offer diagnosis and advice on how to proceed.

 Security and Phishing Emails